Question: What Do I Do If My Horse Colics?

 AssessAssess the severity of the colic.
 If your horse has mild colic, perhaps looks uncomfortable, is biting at his flanks and stands stretched observe him to see if the colic abates after about 30 minutes time.
-Remove all edibles (including bedding) from the stall.
+Look for a lack of manure or signs of diarrhea, signs such as crushed bedding that indicates the horse may have been trying to roll in his stall, sweating, shaking or any other unusual behavior.
+Once you’ve determined the severity of the colic, remove all edibles (including bedding) from the stall.

 Try Walking and TrottingAs long as the horse is calm, you could try doing ‘belly lifts’ and hand walking or longing.
 A few minutes of trotting may help, but only for a few minutes.
 Don’t tire him out.
-If he starts to feel better, offer a tiny bit of grain.
-If he eats he may be over his bout, but keep a close eye on him for several hours afterwards.
+If he starts to feel better, offer a tiny bit of food.
+If he eats, he may be over his bout, but keep a close eye on him for several hours afterwards.
+Your horse should be back to normal, including producing a reasonable amount of manure within a short time.

 Safety FirstIf the horse is thrashing violently look out for your own safety first.
 Your instincts will be to try to calm your horse, but a horse in extreme pain can be oblivious to everything—even a familiar and respected handler.
 Call the veterinarian immediately.